Viññāṇa Anidassana

 First option.
 Although ‘all’ (sabba) elsewhere occasionally refers to the six senses,36 this does not have to be the case here.
 ‘All’ is an indefinite word which (in both English and Pali) does not have a single fixed meaning.
 Here ‘all’ could just refer to the four elements and all the heavenly worlds mentioned before it, which together make up all the form realms.
 Considering how detailed the enumeration of these worlds is, we could expect a similar enumeration for the formless realms, if these were also included in ‘all’.
 That this does not happen suggests that ‘all’ here only means all the form realms.

 The second option relies on the fact that the different Pali versions disagree on who spoke the words quoted above.
-Only the Burmese edition attributes them to the Buddha; the Thai, Sri Lankan and PTS editions all attribute them to Brahmā Baka.37 Moreover, the Burmese version is broken, missing an iti (end quote marker) after the passage, which is be needed to give the word back to Baka.
+Only the Burmese edition attributes them to the Buddha; the Thai, Sri Lankan and PTS editions all attribute them to Brahmā Baka.37 Moreover, the Burmese version is broken, missing an iti (end quote marker) after the passage, which is needed to give the word back to Baka.
 So it too does not fully attribute boundless consciousness to the Buddha.
 In the Chinese parallel in the Madhyama Āgama the exchange is very different, but it also has Baka making a claim to be “conscious of boundless elements”, not the Buddha.38

 Some translators follow the majority of editions and attribute the lines to Baka,39 while others follow the unique Burmese edition and attribute them to the Buddha.40 The latter might do so because the Buddha spoke the same lines in the Kevaddha Sutta, but there is no reason why Baka could not have spoken them here.
 Lines of verse continually reoccur throughout the Nikāyas, being spoken by different people.
 Adopting verses of others seems to have been a common practice of the time.